Taking Your Own 4WD To K'gari (Fraser Island): What You Need To Know

 Locals and tour guides are always happy to help, however, you shouldn’t rely on this.
 Depending on the time of day, tour buses, service vehicles, and tag-along tours may have finished exploring.
 It is a very rugged and remote island so having a buddy is always safer and more fun than going alone.

 Local police often patrol K'gari (Fraser Island), so it's important to drive like you would on any other road in Australia.
 Speed tests as well as alcohol and drug tests regularly take place to ensure the safety of all visitors to the island.
 If you’re planning on having a few brewskies during your stay, you’ll want to make sure you’re parked up for the night.
 Seat belts and appropriate child car seats are also required as on the mainland, so buckle up!

 Permits and Barge Tickets

-Hire and Tour Options are your Safest Bet
+Hire And Tour Options Are Your Safest Bet!

-Hiring a 4WD or joining a tag-along tour will take the hassle out of your trip, as their vehicles are designed and modified specifically for the Fraser Island terrain.
-If it is your first time to the island, you’ll have peace of mind that the locals that run the tag-along tours have been doing so for decades, and come with all the equipment you may need should you run into trouble.
-The hire options also come fully equipped, and their extensive briefing will leave you feeling confident about avoiding hazards while you traverse the island solo.
-Being covered by their insurance policies and having all your permits included will also take the extra burden off, so you can enjoy your Fraser Island adventure.
-So why not leave the car at home and ask us how we can help you pick the perfect hire or tag-along option for you?
+Hiring a 4WD or joining a tag-along tour will take the hassle out of your trip, as their vehicles are designed and modified specifically for the K'gari terrain.
+If it is your first time on the island, you’ll have peace of mind knowing that your local guides have been doing this for decades.
+Tours always come with all the equipment you may need should you run into trouble, and you will never be alone when sorting out any issues.